Ray-Hackshaw/coding-challenge/README.md

 # Ray Hackshaw - Coding Challenge Response

+Commands `node index.js` or `npm start` can be used within the project directory to run the application.

 For the purposes of readability, the 5 common accounting metric values that are used with calculations are given the following three letter naming convention:
 Revenue -> rev
 Expenses -> exp